-Most of the information we have about these ancient people is what we have found in their village dumpsites and their graves; broken pottery, arrowheads, animal bones, beads, kernels of corn and seeds…things that tells us what they ate, how they hunted, how advanced they were.
+Most of the information we have is what has been found in their village dumpsites and their graves; broken pottery, arrowheads, animal bones, beads, kernels of corn and seeds…things that tells us what they ate, how they hunted, how advanced they were.
 Here in Pepin County there are dozens, perhaps hundreds, of ancient burial mounds, some of which have been dug up and historic artifacts removed.

-The Eastern Dakota were the principal inhabitants of this region when the first European explorers began to arrive here.
+The Eastern Dakota were the principal inhabitants of this region when the first European explorers began to arrive.
 These explorers kept journals and diaries and wrote letters about their adventures.
 With their arrival, Pepin County’s written history began.

 Another Frenchman, Nicolas Perrot, described the Eastern Dakota as living in swampy territory, “…nothing but lakes and marshes full of wild oats…in a tract 50 leagues square with the Mississippi River flowing through the middle.”
 Perrot could have been talking about the Chippewa River delta at the foot of Lake Pepin.